aleen42/PersonalWiki/Programming/JavaScript/react/jsx_syntax/jsx_syntax.md

 React can either render HTML tags (strings) or React Components(classes).

-To render a HTML tags, just use lower-case tag name in JSX:
+To render a HTML tags, just use camelCase tag name in JSX:

 ```jsx
 /** camelCase Naming */